Leader-board/OA-and-Interviews/Online Assessments.md

 ![Text Description automatically generated](./media/image2.png)

-Figure 2 Constraints provided for a HackerRank problem.
+**Figure 2**: Constraints provided for a HackerRank problem.
 You’re going to see this in nearly every OA question and is a <b>huge</b> clue for you.

 Use the information in a question to your advantage!
 It will often